 As Congress considers renewal of a powerful government surveillance authority, Section 702 of the FISA Amendments Act, this panel will offer perspectives on the long-standing disproportionate impacts of foreign intelligence surveillance.

-Please join the Fourth Amendment Advisory Committee, the Electronic Frontier Foundation, and some of the experts and advocates at the center of this discussion for a conversation on how foreign intelligence surveillance intersects with race, class, and policy.
+Please join us and some of the experts and advocates at the center of this discussion for a conversation on how foreign intelligence surveillance intersects with race, class, and policy.

 THURSDAY, SEPTEMBER 28th at 12:00 p.m.